100 Things To Do on Long Island With Kids Before They Grow Up

 Enjoy food, rides, and games at LI's many summer carnivals.
 Photo courtesy of Dreamlands.

-For a little while anyway ...
-Carnival season usually begins in May and continues through the summer.
+Carnival season on Long Island typically begins in late April and continues through the summer.

 Race each other at one of several Long Island go-kart courses, where kids can be in the driver’s seat.